cabinetoffice/laravel-govuk-frontend-preset/README.md

-# Laravel 6.0+ Frontend preset for GOV.UK Frontend
+# Laravel 6.0+ UI/frontend preset for GOV.UK Frontend

 *Using Laravel 5.x?
 See below*